 Is an artist exchange supporting the local dance community in its pursuit of artistic excellence and creation by engaging with other Canadian or international dance artists outside of Vancouver that are contributing to the milieu.
 In the development of Exchanges over several years, we are able to bring artists whose professional practice are shared in Vancouver through public talks and their body of artistic works to exchanges and presentation in the community at large.

 Professional and non-professional engages: Dance scholarships is also available to participants.
-To date the following professional dance artists have been facilitated, engaged and participated in Exchanges series:
+To date the following professional dance artists have facilitated, engaged and participated in the EXchanges series:

 Studio Salon Series

 “We value and support the work of independent artists and other professionals from diverse and interdisciplinary practices to participate in Studio Salon Series.
 These individuals are the wellspring and sources of an inspired creative richness that continue to move and shift cultural activities and artistic innovation in our midst.
 Processes is an integral part of our development beyond the honing of a completed final product or a piece.
 Process keeps us moving and alive in our relation to creativity.
 The studio salon series is a space and platform to reveal these processes, creativity and ideas – where we unite and celebrate our many independent artists in Vancouver and beyond.”

 Our Studio Salon Series is a recurring series featuring local artists sharing works-in-progress with the community in an informal setting.